-9.1 The ability to extend a home is important for homeowners because it allows properties to be altered to meet changing lifestyles, family size and adapt to changing physical mobility.
-The purpose of this policy is to allow extensions and alterations to homes whilst being sensitive towards the physical character of the area and protecting the living standards of neighbouring properties.
+9.1 The ability to extend a home is important for homeowners because it enables allows existing properties to be adapted altered to meet changing lifestyles, family size and adapt to changing physical mobility.
+The purpose of this policy is to support appropriate allow extensions and alterations to homes, whilst being sensitive towards the physical character of the area and private amenity of protecting the living standards of neighbouring properties.
 Householders have considerable rights to extend and alter homes without requiring formal planning permission, either through Permitted Development rights or the Prior Notification procedure.
 This policy only applies to proposals where planning permission is required.

-Policy 2: Extensions and Alterations to existing dwellings
+Policy 42: Extensions and Alterations to existing dwellings